 Disney likes to find ways to charge a bit extra for little perks like a better view or shorter walk.
 For example at Disney’s Pop Century resort, a hotel with a relatively uncomplicated price structure, you can reserve a “standard” room, a “standard pool view” room, a “preferred” room, or a “preferred pool view” room, all offered at different price points.
 (You can see which rooms are which using our Room Finder Tool.)

 Understand that making a request for a room type you haven’t paid for is likely to result in frustration.
 However, even within a particular category, there may be better or worse locations.

 Also note that there may be few options with some categories of specialty rooms.
-For example, the Pirate themed rooms at Caribbean Beach are only located in the cluster of buildings most distant from the food court.
-No amount of requesting a Pirate room near the main reception center will make that happen.
+For example, the princess-themed Royal rooms at Port Orleans Riverside are only located in the cluster of buildings most distant from the food court.
+No amount of asking for a princess room near the main reception center will make that happen.

 If you’ve purchased certain room types, then there may be no need to make a further request.

 Am I traveling with someone very young, very old, or with mobility issues?

 If you have a true medical need for a particular location, be sure to let your resort know about this in advance.
 Medical requests are given priority.